All Episodes

 Near a record.

-Why can't get along this way, Russell?
+Well, I can't get along this way, Rush.

-This is too much, it's putting too big a crimp.
+It's putting too big a crimp.

-A federal government plan to extend offshore leases is put on hold, pending a wider environmental study that could take years.
+A federal government plan to extend offshore leases is put on hold pending a wider environmental study that could take years.

-This is from the New York Times, a federal judge, effective I'm sorry, maybe uh maybe it's the LA Times.
+A federal judge, affected, sorry, maybe it's the LA Times.

-A um federal judge actively and effectively blocked new oil drilling off the California coast, ordering federal officials not to allow exploratory wells or other activity until they conduct a more extensive study of the environmental risks, a process that could take years.
+federal judge actively and effectively blocked new oil drilling off the California coast, ordering federal officials not to allow exploratory wells or other activity until they conduct a more extensive study of the environmental risks, a process that could take years.

 The federal government wants to extend leases on 36 offshore tracks between Oxnard and San Luis Obispo so that big oil can turn them into working oil fields.